voidspace/voidspace.github.io/index.md

 Highlights of the last few years.

+* 2024 Teaching Object Oriented Theory with Python for the BBC
+* 2023-current Team lead, building backend API servers for Gigaclear Ltd
 * 2022-23 Delivering training courses to over 200 engineers for OnSemi, an automotive semiconductor manufacturer.
 Level 1 and level 2 Python (custom courses).
-* 2018-23 Training with JBI Training, Advanced Python, Practical Python, Webscraping, etc
+* 2018-current Training with JBI Training, Advanced Python, Practical Python, Webscraping, etc
 * 2022 Teaching Text mining and SQL and databases for Cambridge Spark
 * 2021-23 Full stack developer for Panoramic Feedback, a Python web application (including implementing 2FA with Twilio)
 * 2021 Six months contract work with the United Kingdom Atomic Energy Authority working on software for the design of fusion reactors, turning a Phd project into an engineering project